DeveloperFia/capstone-TracySpitler/README.md

 ## Live Deployment with Heroku

-Set up a MongoDB database or use a service like [mLab](https://mlab.com/)
+### Initial Setup

 Log in or sign up with [Heroku](https://www.heroku.com/)

-Create an app for the both the staging (release) and master branches. (_You can create a [pipeline](https://devcenter.heroku.com/articles/pipelines) for auto deployment_)
+Create an app for the both the staging (release) and master branches.

 Under the ```Settings``` tab, set the necessary config vars:
 ```